-Is there evidence?
-Before concluding, consider asking, investigating, questioning yourself and others to ensure you have as many facts as possible.
+Before concluding, consider asking, investigating, and questioning yourself and others to ensure you have as many facts as possible.
 If you can, make an extra effort to believe these facts.

 Cognitive distortions are negative filters that impact how you see yourself and others.

 When our thoughts are distorted, our emotions are, too.
 By becoming aware and redirecting these negative thoughts, you can significantly improve your mood and quality of life.